WebOrigami/docs/src/content/pattern/deep.md

 ## Deep object graphs

 We rewrite the `get` implementation in `ObjectGraph.js`, adding a simplistic check to see whether the value we're passing back is a plain JavaScript object.
-If so, the value is a sub-object that we'll wrap in its own `ObjectGraph` before returning it.
+If it is a plain object, but is not already explorable, we'll wrap in its own `ObjectGraph` before returning it.

 ```{{'js'}}
 // deep/ObjectGraph.js

 {{ deep/ObjectGraph.js }}
 ```

+Note that instead of creating new instances with `new ObjectGraph`, we use `new this.constructor`.
+The former could work in this tutorial, but the latter is more future-proof because it supports subclassing.
+If you ever were to subclass `ObjectGraph`, you'd want that subclass to spawn new instances of that subclass, not `ObjectGraph`.

 This lets us create a deep tree: